Tangents of invariant sets: Introduction

 In contrast, (weak) tangents also play an important role in the geometry of metric spaces.
 One of the main dimensional quantities in the context of embeddability properties of metric spaces is the Assouad dimension, first introduced in \cite{ass1977}.
 It turns out that the Assouad dimension, which bounds the worst-case scaling at all locations and all small scales, is precisely the maximal Hausdorff dimension of weak tangents, i.e.~sets which are given as a limit of small pieces of enlarged copies of the original set; see \cite{doi:10.1093/imrn/rnw336}.
 We refer the reader to the books \cite{fra2020,rob2011,mt2010} for more background and context on the importance of Assouad dimension in a variety of diverse applications.

 In this document, we study the interrelated concepts of tangents and Assouad dimension, with an emphasis on sets with a weak form of dynamical invariance.
 Our motivating examples include attractors of iterated function systems where the maps are affinities (or even more generally bi-Lipschitz contractions); or the maps are conformal and there are substantial overlaps.
 In both of these situations, the sets exhibit a large amount of local inhomogeneity.
-As we will see, these classes of sets exhibits a rich variety of behaviour while still retaining some fundamental properties.